drkvogel/learnyounode/notes.md

     $ node io.js io.js
     30

+    // note you can avoid the .toString() by passing 'utf8' as the
+    // second argument to readFileSync, then you'll get a String!
+    //
+    // fs.readFileSync(process.argv[2], 'utf8').split('\n').length - 1

 idiomatic Node.js callbacks normally have the signature:

     function callback (err, data) { /* ... */ }